Imperial Business School

-In the most recent Research Excellence Framework, the business school ranked second in the United Kingdom for business and management.
-In the latest QS MBA by Career Specialisation Rankings: Entrepreneurship, Imperial’s MBA programme ranked third worldwide and first in Europe.
+Its reputation is closely aligned with that of Imperial College London.
+In the most recent Research Excellence Framework, Imperial ranked 2nd in the UK for business and management studies.
+In the latest QS MBA by Career Specialisation Rankings, its MBA was ranked 1st in Europe and 3rd worldwide for entrepreneurship.

 History

-In 1851, the Great Exhibition (the first World's Fair) was organised by Prince Albert, husband of Queen Victoria.
-The Great Exhibition was a financial success, where its profits funded the building of the Victoria and Albert Museum, Natural History Museum, Science Museum, Royal Albert Hall and colleges in South Kensington.
+In 1851, Prince Albert, the husband of Queen Victoria, organised the Great Exhibition, the first world's fair.
+He planned to use its profits to build the Victoria and Albert Museum, the Natural History Museum, the Science Museum, the Royal Albert Hall and colleges in South Kensington.

-In 1907, Imperial College London was established by royal charter, unifying several of these colleges - the Royal College of Science, the Royal School of Mines and the City and Guilds of London Institute - into a university.

-In 1909, King Edward VII laid the foundation stone for the Royal School of Mines building, which is now part of the present-day Business School facilities.
+In 1907, three of these colleges – the Royal College of Science, the Royal School of Mines and the City and Guilds College – were united by royal charter as Imperial College London.
+In 1909, King Edward VII laid the foundation stone of the Royal School of Mines building, which now forms part of the business school.

-In 1955, Imperial College London offered its first postgraduate course in business, an MSc in Production Engineering and Management.

-In 1965, Imperial College London and the London School of Economics co-sponsored the founding of the London Business School.
+In 1955, Imperial began teaching management with a one-year postgraduate course in production engineering – one of Britain's first in management science.
+In 1964, Imperial and the London School of Economics co-sponsored the founding of the London Business School.

 View from the entrance.
 Across the street is the Brevan Howard Centre for Financial Analysis.